ColbyCabrera/Anki-Android/NOTE_EDITOR_MIGRATION_SUMMARY.md

 # Note Editor Compose Migration - Summary

-## Migration Status: Structurally Complete, Functional Integration In Progress ⚙️
+## Migration Status: UI Layer Complete; Backend/Fragment Integration In Progress ⚙️

-**Last Updated**: October 31, 2025
+**Last Updated**: November 1, 2025

+### Status Overview
+- **UI Completeness**: ✅ Complete - All Compose components implemented and rendering correctly
+- **Functional Completeness**: ⚙️ In Progress - TODOs remain for Fragment method integration (see lines 209-228)
+- **Stability**: ⚠️ Crash-free for implemented paths; legacy view references safely handled

 The AnkiDroid Note Editor has been migrated from XML layouts to Jetpack Compose with Material 3 components.
-The Compose UI is complete and compiles successfully, with recent null-safety fixes ensuring crash-free operation during the transition period.
+The Compose UI layer is fully complete and compiles successfully.
+Recent null-safety fixes ensure crash-free operation during the transition period.
+However, functional integration between the Fragment and Compose/ViewModel is still in progress—many Fragment methods interacting with XML views have been commented out with TODO markers and require re-implementation to work with the new architecture.

+**Key Outstanding Work**: See section "⚡ NEXT - Functional Integration Required" (lines 209-228) for detailed list of methods requiring integration with Compose/ViewModel.

 ## What Was Done